antonyjm462/Libma/README.md

 [Libma]() is hosted in Firebase for accessing it from the Browser.
 In Browser There will not be support for the QR Code scanner rest all the functions will work Fine.

+## Librarian
+The Librarian has diffrent Rights from that os the Student

+### Add-Book
+Librarian can Add books by entering the data to the App like Name,Author,Description,Sub,Book-id a unique QR code will be generated from the book Id Which Can be then used for Issuing and Return of the Book.

+###

+## Student

 ## Download

 You can [download]() the latest installable version of Libma for Android, IOS.